Run (cricket): Runs scored by running

 Batsmen frequently run singles and also "twos" and "threes".
 If the batsmen run a single or a three, they have "changed ends", so the striking batsman becomes the non-striker for the next delivery, and vice versa.
 If the single or three is scored off the last delivery of the over, the striker, having changed ends, retains the strike for the first delivery of the next over.
 There are rare instances of "fours" being all run when the ball does not reach the boundary.
 A "five" is possible, but usually arises from a mistake by the fielders, such as an overthrow.
 The batsman is never compelled to run and can deliberately play without attempting to score.

 This is known as running between the wickets.
+During each run, each batter starts off behind one of the popping creases and then must go beyond the other popping crease, running a minimum distance of 58 ft.

+The striking batsman may begin his or her run from the moment the ball hits the bat; the non-striker may begin his or her run before the ball is struck, but runs the risk of being run out if they move out of their crease before the bowler delivers the ball.
+Leaving the crease early, to gain an advantage in running between the wickets, is known as backing up.

 The batsmen stop running when they judge that the ball is sufficiently controlled by the fielding team to prevent another run, for example when it is returned to the bowler or the wicketkeeper.

 If, when turning for an additional run, one of the batsmen fails to ground some part of their body or bat behind the popping crease, the umpire declares a "short run" and the run does not count but, even if the bat is dropped, runs do count as long as each batsman makes his ground with his bat or person somehow.